jlubranos/javascript-challenge/README.md

  ####   created according to the data list provided.
 Each list contains unique options to choose from in sorted order
  ####   with the exception of the date dropdown.
 Due to the format of the dates provided the sort will not completely
  ####   sort dates in ascending order.
 When the user chooses all the options desired click the submit button and the
  ####   program displays results if any.
-This program utilizes jquery methods.
+This program utilizes a combination of D3 and JavaScript methods.